Detalhes

 On the whole, the drama focused more on the psychology of the main characters and I love this kind of romance, the transition from high schoolers to young adults really makes the difference with Season 1, the tone changes (highlighting the contrast), you can feel the characters coming of age and the fact that we've followed them through several periods of their lives gives way to a nostalgic feeling, the music etc. also plays a big part.

-I loved everything : the cinematography, the acting, the writing, the dialogue, narration and quotes, the directing, the music, the sci-fi aspect, the fact that so many things are represented in the form of drawings (even animated ones) and the whole thing around Jojo's drawings and their meanings.
+I loved everything : the cinematography, the sets, the styling of the characters, the acting, the writing, the music, the sci-fi aspect, the fact that so many things are represented in the form of drawings (even animated ones) and the whole thing around Jojo's drawings and their meanings.

 In Season 1, I recall a conversation between the teachers that struck a chord—Love Alarm itself wasn’t the cause of societal problems, but medias disguised it as that.
-And when you reflect on it, Love Alarm 1.0 has both advantages and flaws, much like any cutting-edge technology we encounter today.
+And when you reflect on it, Love Alarm 1.0 has both advantages and flaws, much like any cutting-edge technology we encounter today, which always sparks protests—just as it does in the drama.
 I think the collective suicide is talked again in Season 1 or 2, I don't remember by who exactly and what they said, but it was similar to what I'm saying.

 Some viewers blame Jojo for kissing Sun Oh in the beginning.
 She was on bad terms with Il Sik and eventually she was able to breathe thanks to Sun Oh.
 It's true that he was forcing, but she ended up accepting the kiss.
 They were where no one could see them (well, obviously it's a drama, so it doesn't go as planned), and she was tempted.
-The way he looked at her, the sexual tension, and well he's definitely handsome.
 When we know that many adults (men and women) have already cheated in their lives, it's not a teenager who lets herself go with this kind of context that shocks.
 One can argue it was wrong, but what about Il Sik?
 And Sun Oh?
 That’s where the complexity lies.
 Like so much else in the story, it’s not black and white—it’s human.
 This isn’t a story about perfect people.

 Jojo didn’t initiate her relationship with Sun Oh.
 He pushed for it, despite knowing she had a boyfriend—something he learned from his best friend, Hye Yeong, who also had feelings for her.
 Sun Oh knew all of this, yet still chose to pursue her.
 And they dated for what, two weeks if we remove the time after the accident?